harindukorala/GreenHouseGasProj/README.md

 We have connected the above sensors to a Raspbery Pi 4 via serial and bluetooth(OBD sensor) communication links.
 Python Client application deployed in the Raspbery Pi is responsible for collecting, pre-processing and locally storing sensor data.
 Furthermore, it transmits sensor data to a database hosted in a cloud server via REST API calls.

 We have developed a Python Flask Web Application and hosted it in a cloud server.
 The APIs in the flask appliction are used to :
--Store sensor data into the database
+- Store sensor data into the database
--Retreive data from database and load into widgets of the dashboard that visualise real time sensor data.
+- Retreive data from database and load into widgets of the dashboard that visualise real time sensor data.

 Below diagram illustrates the architecture of the solution